dombrant/100-days-of-code/r1-log.md

 ### R1D20 (January 23rd, 2018)
 Today I read CSS Tricks' [GraphQL guide for front end developers](https://css-tricks.com/front-end-developers-guide-graphql/).
 It was concise and informative.
 I have a much better understaning of GraphQL and how it works now.

+### R1D21 (January 24th, 2018)
+I finished my project of testing HTTP requests in Node.
+Now I'm going to try using Async/Await for the first time.
+I'm going to try it in both Node and the browser.